beverlycodes/orient_db_client/README.md

 A server session is only needed when an application wants to create, delete, or confirm the existence of a database.

 To obtain a server session, call #open_server on the connection.
-This requires user credentials from the `&lt;users&gt;` section of the OrientDB server's `orientdb-server-config.xml` file.
+This requires user credentials from the `<users>` section of the OrientDB server's `orientdb-server-config.xml` file.

     server = connection.open_server({
         :user => 'root',